-At the end of each half term, pupils are assessed on the work covered in that time period.
+At the end of each unit of work, pupils are assessed on their knowledge and understanding.
 Pupils in Years 7 and 8 take mid-term assessments twice a year that cover all work to that date.

-Pupils in Alpha 1 and Beta 1 are given the opportunity to take part in the UKMT Maths Challenge – a nationwide competition.
+Pupils in Alpha 1 are given the opportunity to take part in the UKMT Maths Challenge – a nationwide competition.
 This takes place in April.

 Years 9, 10 and 11